fidelisokeke/AIsocial/README.md

 # AIsocial Backend API

 This is the backend API service for the AIsocial platform, built with Laravel.
-This service exposes RESTful endpoints that are consumed by our React TypeScript frontend application.
+This service exposes RESTful endpoints that are consumed by the React TypeScript frontend application: https://github.com/fidelisokeke/AiSocialfrontend.git .

 ## Project Overview